moxiegirl/tutorial-changes/multi-player-storage.md

 9. Save the `Profile.jsk` file.

-   After the application compiles successfully, your Publik application should appears as follows:
+   After the application compiles successfully, your application should appears as follows:

    ![](images/on-your-mind.gif)